The Urgent Care and Dental Trauma Center specializes in the prevention, diagnosis and treatment of dental emergencies.

 Becoming a Patient

-Our doors open at 7 a.m., and we suggest you arrive as close to that time as possible in order to increase your chances of being seen that day.
+Our doors open at 7 a.m. everyday.
+We suggest you arrive as close to that time as possible in order to increase your chances of being seen that day.

-Patient registration begins at 7 a.m.; examinations and treatment begin after 8:30 a.m.
+Patient registration begins at 7:30 a.m.; examinations and treatment begin after 7:30 a.m.
 The clinic is closed Tuesday mornings.
-On Tuesday, patients may want to arrive at 7 a.m. when our doors open to increase their chances of being treated.
-Patients may register at 7 a.m. and return by 1 p.m. for the afternoon session for treatment.
+However, for Tuesday afternoon treatment, patients should arrive at 7:30 a.m. when our doors open to increase their chances of being treated later in the day.
+Patients may register at 7:30 a.m. and return by 1 p.m. for the afternoon session for treatment.

 We encourage prospective patients to fill out the intake paperwork below to speed up the check-in process.